ksu-cs-textbooks/cis400/content/D-milestones/11-web-milestone-2.md

 #### Search and Filter functionality
 The Searching and Filtering functionality should be implemented in your Menu class in the Data project as static methods.
 Each of these methods should take an IEnumerable<IOrderItem> as its starting collection, and return an IEnumerable<IOrderItem> that is the filtered or searched collection.
 If the filter options or search term is null, then the original collection should be returned.

+The search should be _case insensitive_ (i.e. capital and lower case letters are treated identically) and work for multiple terms (i.e. searching for "buttermilk pancakes" should include the FlyingSaucer, even though "buttermilk" does not appear in its name or description).  _Hint: You might want to use `String.Split()` to break up your search terms._

 The suggested structure for the Menu class is represented in the UML class diagram, below: